typelevel/cats-mtl/docs/src/main/mdoc/getting-started.md

 Because these type classes are commonly combined, the base typeclasses are ambiguous in implicit scope using the typical cats subclass encoding via inheritance.
-Thus in cats-mtl, the ambiguity is avoided by using the composition approach that we saw with `ApplicativeAsk` earlier.
+Thus in cats-mtl, the ambiguity is avoided by using the composition approach that we saw with `Ask` earlier.
 In a future version of Scala we might be able to avoid this and have the same type class encoding everywhere.